Build apps with the Teams Toolkit and Visual Studio

 Publish your app to Teams

-✔ You can return to the Publish page to check on your submission status and learn if your app was approved or rejected by your IT admin.
-This is also where you'll come to submit updates to your app or cancel any currently active submissions.
+- You can return to the Publish page to check on your submission status and learn if your app was approved or rejected by your IT admin.
+This is also where you can submit updates to your app or cancel any currently active submissions.